pinterest/gestalt/packages/gestalt-design-tokens/README.md

 This package contains all of the design tokens used by the Pinterest Gestalt Design System.
 The tokens are built for multiple platforms using [Style Dictionary](https://amzn.github.io/style-dictionary).

-To build the tokens, run:
+To build the tokens, run the following command from within ~/code/gestalt/packages/gestalt-design-tokens:

 ```bash
 yarn build